-- Make sure you know the case count before you leave and if you are traveling to an area with an outbreak, you should take appropriate measures to ensure the safety of you and your family.
+- Know the case count before you leave and if you are traveling to an area with an outbreak, you should take appropriate measures to ensure the safety of you and your family.
 The COVID Data Tracker is your go to tool for this.

 - Make sure you wear a mask at all times, and that you always have a backup, especially while on your holiday travel excursion.
 The CDC says that washing masks before wearing them again is safer, so remember to pack some soap for hand washing your mask after each use.

 - Crowds are not your friend and at airports, bus stations, train stations, and rest stops along highways, for example, social distancing is difficult to maintain but do try to maintain a reasonable distance from others not living with you.

 - Wash your hands often as this is still the most effective way to avoid illness.